 Focus group work carried out before our trial began revealed that customers (mainly mothers and carers of children in remote/poor settings) had difficulty measuring the 1 litre of water needed to mix the standard-issue ORS sachet.
-A litre is not well understood, and measuring devices uncommon in many poor African homes.
+A litre is not well understood, and measuring devices are uncommon in many poor African homes.
 In any case, a child will only drink an average of 400ml in a day; one is supposed to throw away any remaining solution after 24 hours.
 So, following the instructions on a conventional 1 litre pack, customers are expected to throw away more ORS than they use.
-This is seen as a waste of ORS and – just as crucial – a waste of water carried a long distance.
+This is seen as a waste of ORS and – just as crucial – a waste of water, usually brought from a long distance.

 So, the Kit Yamoyo ORS sachets are designed to make up just 200ml of solution, with the packaging used as the measure for the water needed.